Special Purpose Acquisition Companies (SPACs)

 - Distribute to shareholders if the SPAC is unsuccessful in merging with an operating company

 Concurrent with the IPO, sponsors will purchase further warrants or shares, these proceeds are used to cover the IPO fees and operating expenses whilst searching for a target company.
 Initial IPO fees are 2% plus deferred fees of 3.5% of IPO funds raised.
 The deferred fees are payable upon consummation of the merger.

 The SPAC will file a prospectus followed by an 8-K with an audited balance sheet post IPO.

 The SPAC now has 2 years to merge with a suitable private operating company.

 The model below calculates the net IPO proceeds:

 SPAC Merger and DESPACing

 Sponsors of the SPAC have identified a suitable target – what happens next?

-Target companies are often early stage or pre-revenue companies which would find it difficult to access public markets.
+Target companies are often early-stage or pre-revenue companies that would find it difficult to access public markets.
 However, more established companies have also been merged with SPACs such as DraftKings, Virgin Galactic and PaySafe; WeWork is the latest such company.